 What should I discuss with my healthcare provider before taking alogliptin and metformin (Kazano)?

-You should not use this medicine if you are allergic to alogliptin or metformin, or if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you are allergic to alogliptin or metformin, or if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment).

 Tell your doctor if you have ever had:

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 This may be more likely if you have other medical conditions, a severe infection, chronic alcoholism, or if you are 65 or older.
 Ask your doctor about your risk.

 If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking alogliptin and metformin.
 Be sure your caregivers know ahead of time that you are using this medicine.

 This medicine may stimulate ovulation in a premenopausal woman and may increase the risk of unintended pregnancy.
 Talk to your doctor about your risk.